RaphaelBecker/precommit_workflow/README.md

 ### 4. Set Up pre-commit:

-Create a `.pre-commit-config.yaml` file in the root directory of your project in yaml:
+Create a `.pre-commit-config.yaml` file in the root directory of your project in yaml: (DONT FORGET THE DOT!!)

 ```
 repos: